Analyzing TCP port 21 FTP vulnerabilities

 As mentioned, using insecure protocols such as FTP can lead to attackers quickly stealing credentials that are transmitted in cleartext, leading to long, drawn-out, and costly consequences.

-Secure your passwords and bolster password policies
+Secure your Active Directory passwords and bolster password policies

 Due to the risk to businesses that stolen credentials bring, organizations must increase the security of end-user passwords and the password policies that define the types of passwords in an environment.
 Unfortunately, Active Directory Domain Services, which is used in most enterprise environments today, has limited password policy capabilities.
 As a result, it lacks the capabilities to satisfy current password policy guidance from cybersecurity authorities, such as breached password protection.

 Specops Password Policy is a modern password policy solution that bolsters the native capabilities of Active Directory password policies implemented with Group Policy.
 Specops seamlessly integrates with existing Group Policy objects and allows bolting on the missing capabilities lacking in Active Directory.
+Its Breached Password Protection feature also continuously scans your Active Directory against the Specops database of over 4 billion unique compromised passwords.
+Interested to see how Specops Password Policy could fit in with your organization?
+Get in touch and we’ll set you up with a free trial.

-(Last updated on January 31, 2022)
+(Last updated on December 3, 2024)

 brandon lee writer